Does Time Slow Down When You Move?

 Since the speed of light in a vacuum is the same for all observers, regardless of their motion relative to the source, it cannot be the first explanation.
 Light speed is constant.
 Ergo, time must tick at different rates when you move.

 Let us say L equals a second.
-So, since the dotted lines become longer (dilated) when viewed from outside the moving box, it means the second takes longer.
-It means the second inside the moving box is slower, when compared to a non-moving box.
+Since the dotted lines become longer (dilated) when viewed from outside the moving box, the second takes longer.
+It means the second inside the moving box is slower compared to a non-moving box.

 Ergo, the rate of time is a function of relative movement — time dilates (slows) when you move.